 The lower levels are designed to get you started in officiating, while the higher levels are open to officials who have advanced through the lower levels and show potential to work the top levels of hockey in Canada, and Internationally.

-For new Officials or those interested in getting started, you will need to attend a certification clinic but before you do, contact your local Minor Hockey Association to find out of there is demand for new officials, when games will take place and how this fits your schedule.
+For new Officials or those interested in getting started, you will need to attend an HCOP Entry Level certification clinic but before you do, contact your local Minor Hockey Association to find out of there is demand for new officials, when games will take place and how this fits your schedule.
 A participant must be a minimum of 14 years of age to enter the program.

 This 3 hour clinic provides instruction to individuals filling the important role of the Off-Ice Official in the Timekeeper box in local Arenas throughout the OMHA.
 Curriculum includes Hockey Canada and OMHA Rules, Regulations, Policies, and Procedures.
 Roles and Responsibilities of the Off-Ice Official, including pre-game and post-game will also be covered in the Clinic.
 For further information, including hosting an Off-Ice Officials Clinic, contact the OMHA Office.